-The Working Group noted that if there was no spare capacity, for a neighbouring site, new assists would need to be built.
-Therefore the CP also adds efficiency.

-The Working Group noted that if a site is de-energised and that site has a known capacity, this is beneficial for when that property is sold.
-The prospective buyer will be able to determine what capacity the site has before the purchase of the property.
+.

 Do you consider that the proposal better facilitates the DCUSA Objectives?
 Please provide supporting information.

 The majority of consultation respondents agreed with the Working Group that DCUSA Objectives 1, 2 and 3 are better facilitated by the CP.
 The following table outlines the respondents’ views on which Objectives are facilitated by the CP: